nathanmerry/teacherbooker-coffee-shop/README.md

 - **AWS Elastic Beanstalk or AWS Lambda**: For the backend, AWS Elastic Beanstalk could be used for deploying and scaling web applications easily.
 If the architecture leans towards microservices or serverless functions, AWS Lambda might be a suitable choice.

 - **Amazon RDS (PostgreSQL)**: For the database, Amazon RDS would be ideal for managing a PostgreSQL database with automated backups, patching, and scaling.

-### Conclusion
-While I am most comfortable with DigitalOcean and Google Cloud, which I have used in previous projects, I understand that AWS is a powerful option for larger-scale applications.